Caps (gamer): 2021 season

-In the end of 2021, Caps decided to extend the contract with G2 through 2025.
+At the end of 2021, Caps extended his contract with G2 through 2025.

 2022 season

-Caps started the 2022 Spring Split with a mostly new squad consisting of Sergen "Broken Blade" Çelik, Victor "Flakked" Lirola, and Raphaël "Targamas" Crabbé.
-While the spring regular split started off slowly, ending in a fourth-place finish, Caps and G2 won the playoffs after falling to the lower bracket and winning 12 consecutive games.
+G2 began the 2022 Spring split with a largely new team, consisting of Sergen "Broken Blade" Çelik, Victor "Flakked" Lirola, and Raphaël "Targamas" Crabbé.
+While G2 ended the regular Spring Split with a 4th-place finish, the team went on to win playoffs, first falling to the lower bracket but winning 12 consecutive games thereafter.